Synthetic Experience Replay: Empirical Evaluation

+To provide intuition into the efficacy of \ouralgo over canonical explicit augmentation approaches, we compare the data generated by \ouralgo to that generated by the best-performing data augmentation approach in \Cref{fig:offline_barchart}, namely additive noise.
+We wish to evaluate two properties: 1) How diverse is the data?
+2) How accurate is the data for the purposes of learning policies?
+To measure diversity, we measure the \emph{minimum} L2 distance of each datapoint from the dataset, which allows us to see how far the upsampled data is from the original data.
+To measure the validity of the data, we follow \citet{lu2022revisiting} and measure the MSE between the reward and next state proposed by \ouralgo with the true next state and reward defined by the simulator.
 We plot both these values in a joint scatter plot to compare how they vary with respect to each other.
 For this, we compare specifically on the reduced 15\% subset of walker2d medium-replay as in \Cref{fig:offline_barchart}.
 As we see in \Cref{fig:dynvdist}, \ouralgo generates a significantly wider marginal distribution over the distance from the dataset, and generally produces samples that are further away from the dataset than explicit augmentations.
 Remarkably, however, we see that these samples are far more consistent with the true environment dynamics.
 Thus, \ouralgo generates samples that have significantly lower dynamics MSE than explicit augmentations, even for datapoints that are far away from the training data.
 This implies that a high level of generalization has been achieved by the \ouralgo model, resulting in the ability to generate \textbf{novel, diverse, yet dynamically accurate data} that can be used by policies to improve performance.